thunderrabbit/robnugen-journal-entries/2015/12/09seem-to-have-lost-my-moov.md

 Booooo.

 I had used my MOOV on the way to the toy store, but noticed it missing when I got back to Kawasaki.
-It may have fallen off when I took of my shoes after the lesson.
+It may have fallen off when I took off my shoes after the lesson.
 I'm optimistic I'll get it back!